saarman/usu-biol4750/lab02-NPS-example.md

     ## #   G.5 <int>, H.4 <int>, H.5 <int>, H.3 <int>, H.2 <int>, H.1 <int>,
     ## #   H.6 <int>, H.8 <int>, H.7 <int>

-# From 5 on uses gstudio, and is optional for now.
+## 5. From here on, uses gstudio, and is optional for now.

-## Section 4.4 R exercise Week 1
+# Part 2: Section 4.4 R exercise Week 1

+Do this section on your own!